"The wound is the place where the Light enters you."

 Swimming in the Wounded Child's pain is a Charlatan who uses suffering as currency.

 The Wounded Child drowns because he fears his own power.
 His enmeshment is compensation.
 His boundarylessness is armor.
-Underneath the "I feel everything" is a man terrified of what he might do with his insight.
+Underneath "I feel everything" is a man terrified of what he might do with his insight.

 Watch the Wounded Child when his survival is threatened.
 The Charlatan emerges—sharp, manipulative, suddenly willing to use what he sees.
 He has more power than he admits.
 The Charlatan has been there the whole time, hidden behind the helplessness.